Zhangbeibei1991/KG-BCRE/readme.md

 python train_kg-step-5.py -task_name task_name

-Note: this process depends on a tool called ***openke**.
-The detail guidance can be found in: https://github.com/thunlp/OpenKE.
+Note: This process depends on a tool called ***openke**.
+The detailed guidance can be found in: https://github.com/thunlp/OpenKE.

 Also, the construction of graph refer to the project: \
 https://github.com/PlusLabNLP/GEANet-BioMed-Event-Extraction